rollyourown-xyz/ryo-website-content/content/collaborate/working_with_git/forking_and_pull_requests/index.md

 #### Cloning to your computer using the CLI

-To clone a repository (for example `https://github.com/<YOUR_USERNAME>/ryo-example.git`) from your personal GitHub account to your local computer using the command line interface:
+To clone a repository (for example `https://codeberg.org/<YOUR_USERNAME>/ryo-example.git`) from your personal Codeberg (or GitHub) account to your local computer using the command line interface:

 1. Create and change to a directory in which you would like to work on your projects, for example: